Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Dawesville has 36 active public transport stops, all of which are bus stops.
-These stops are served by three different routes that together facilitate 825 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents on average being located 312 meters from the nearest stop.
+These stops are served by three routes that together facilitate 825 weekly passenger trips.
+Transport accessibility is considered good, with residents located an average of 312 meters from the nearest stop.
+As a predominantly residential area, most commuting is outward-bound.
+Cars remain the primary mode of transport at 85%, while buses account for 6%.
+On average, there are 1.6 vehicles per dwelling.

 Frequently Asked Questions - Transport